 The purpose of this section is to document and respond to current, specific community health concerns.
-DOH conducted two site visits, one in July and one in August 2012.
-DOH is working with EPA to develop a community involvement and communication plan.
-EPA and DOH conducted community interviews on September 18, 2012.
+Department of Health conducted two site visits, one in July and one in August 2012.
+Department of Health is working with EPA to develop a community involvement and communication plan.
+EPA and Department of Health conducted community interviews on September 18, 2012.
 This meeting provided an opportunity to meet with residents to discuss concerns regarding the site.
-On October 10, 2012, DOH met with the mayor of Bremerton, Public Works Director, community outreach, and two city council members.
+On October 10, 2012, Department of Health met with the Mayor of Bremerton, Public Works Director, community outreach, and two city council members.
 Staff discussed the Public Health Assessment process and ways to best communicate results of the report.
 The community has been invited to previous meetings regarding site activities during the EPA Brownfields Assessment.
 EPA and the Coast Guard posted signs informing residents of actions that occurred during the emergency removal in 2010.
 The release into the Narrows at that time raised concerns of on-going contamination from the site.